telicent-oss/shared-workflows/docs/maven.md

 For the parallel build version of the workflow the steps are slightly different:

 1. A `cache-dependencies` job, this is the same as for the serial workflow
+2. A `cache-docker-images` job, this is the same as for the serial workflow
-2. A `detect-modules` job that:
+3. A `detect-modules` job that:
     - Configures Java and Maven
     - Generates a JSON Output that is an array of the modules found in the repository
-3. A `build` job for each detected module that:
+4. A `build` job for each detected module that:
     - Configures Java and Maven
     - Optionally logs into DockerHub if configured to do so (see `USES_DOCKERHUB_IMAGES` in [workflow inputs](#workflow-inputs))
+    - Restores the cached Docker images if `PUBLIC_IMAGES` is set
     - Builds the module and its dependencies with `mvn install -DskipTests -am -pl :module`
     - Tests the module with `mvn install -pl :module`
 4. A `scan-and-publish` job that: